2021 Anderson & Kreiger Pro Bono Highlights

 - unmet special education needs;

-- other challenges to education rights, including access to education during COVID-19 school closures;
+- other challenges to education rights, including access to education during COVID-19 school closures; and

 - school stability issues facing children involved in the child welfare system.